GildedPleb/helm-charts/charts/hab/configuration.md

 [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Generally speaking, this is more desirable than a standard deployments type, after all, Bitcoin is a stateful application.
-What is more, it may be required as some clients if deployed as Deployments, will lock the database while in use, preventing multiple pods from accessing the same volume without onerous development overhead.
+What is more, it may be required as some clients, if released as Deployments, will lock the database while in use, preventing multiple pods from accessing the same volume without onerous development overhead.